-In order to receive credit for promotion purposes, students must continue to achieve mastery of the intended outcomes for each course for which the Benchmarks for Student Thinking (B.E.S.T.) /Next Generation Sunshine State Standard Benchmarks are provided by the Department of Education.
+In order to receive credit for promotion purposes, students must continue to achieve mastery of the intended outcomes for each course for which the Florida State Standards/Next Generation Sunshine State Standard Benchmarks are provided by the Department of Education.
 Teachers shall record the achievements of each student through a combination of any of the following methods: teacher observation, daily assignments, out-of-class assignments, or formative/summative evaluations.

-It shall be the responsibility of the individual teacher to be able to present documentation that his/her tests are coded to the Benchmarks for Student Thinking (B.E.S.T.) / Next Generation Sunshine State Standards.
+It shall be the responsibility of the individual teacher to be able to present documentation that his/her tests are coded to the Florida State Standards/Next Generation Sunshine State Standards.